Feeding Your Parrot for Mental and Physical Health

 Feeding a parrot is more than a bowl filled with requirements.
-Considering your parrot’s natural state, you’ll soon find answers to why they act the way they do on so many matters.
-Cockatoos in huge flocks show their propensity and audacity around food stuffs that they require and just plain want.
-The hunt itself is their social structure expressed.
-Food foraging, selection, dissemination and consumption is their past time.
+Considering your parrot’s natural state, you’ll soon find answers to why they act the way they do.
+A cockatoo’s audacity around food, for example.
+The hunt itself is their social structure explained.
+Food foraging, selection, dissemination and consumption is their pastime.
 Cockatoos are bodacious in every move they make around and towards a food source.
-They are destruction with a purpose and joy only the flock members understand.
+They are destruction with purpose and joy.

-A bowl may not measure up to their social and mental expectations.
+A bowl does not serve their social and mental expectations.

 Cockatiels, a type of cockatoo, are ground foraging armies.
-Exploding groups of song, communication, and flight patterns setting up their groups for landing.
-Once a flight of cockatiels lands, the real communications start.
-Some are watchmen, some are gatherers, some are simply hunting for the next good collection of seeds, grasses, and flowerings.
-Once located they call out to cause an explosion of flock members to shoot straight up into the sky and make their way to the next location.
+Exploding groups of song, communication, and flight patterns, establishing their groups for landing.
+Once a flight of cockatiels lands, the real communication starts.
+Some are watchers, some are gatherers, some are hunting for the next excellent collection of seeds, grasses, and flowerings.
+Once located, they call out to cause an explosion of flock members to shoot straight up into the sky and make their way to the next location.
 The rolls between flock members change with each landing and takeoff.
 It’s an amazing cloud of communication making its way down a swath of grassy lands and patches.
 Once satiated and slightly tired.
 Nearby trees and bushes will allow rest and safety.
-In those places a flock chatter, sing, and remind each other they are safe and together.
+In those places, a flock chatter reminds each member they are safe and together.

-A bowl may not measure up to their social and instinctive expectations.
+A bowl does not serve their social and instinctive expectations.

-Macaws are systematic flockers with micro flocks contained in each larger group.
+Macaws are systematic flockers with micro flocks in each larger group.
 They gather and separate during specific times of day for specific food and safety requirements.
-Large and small, and large again, the group modifies for the individual or paired needs throughout the day.
-Foods are shared, argued over, inspected and notated for location and quality.
-Youth shows their sheer desires while the elders save energy and time with specific choices.
+Large, small, and large again, the group changes for the individual or paired needs throughout the day.
+Food is shared, argued over, inspected, and notated for location and quality.
+Young parrots are loud, energetic, demanding, while their elders save energy and time with specific choices.
 They are loud, messy, and always thinking one morsel ahead of the morsel in their mouth.

-A bowl may not measure up to their work expectations.
+A bowl does not serve their work expectations.

 Feeding our companions isn’t just a nutritional question, it’s a question of project management and immersive food experiences.
 In the wild, there are simple and complex food foraging events.
-Some foods are easy, some are hard, and some are so difficult but so virtuous and delicious a parrot may spend all day revisiting that morsel trying to figure out how to get to it.
+Some foods are easy, some are hard, and some are so difficult, but so virtuous, a parrot may spend all day revisiting that morsel trying to figure out how to get to it.

 - Hanging stainless steel baskets, filled with whole vegetables and fruits.

-- Multiple locations are another angle.
-Multiple food bowls containing varied items in different locations, varied states of preparation.
-From whole to chopped, freeze dried, dehydrated, nuts in shells, seeds on stems.
+- Multiple locations.
+Multiple food bowls containing varied items in different locations, in varied states of preparation.
+From whole to chopped, freeze-dried, dehydrated, nuts in shells, seeds on stems.
 All this requires flight time and investigation time.
 Then dismantling time.

-- The bigger the parrot the less the processing.
+- The bigger the parrot, the less the processing.
 They need things to think about and manipulate.
-Generally, their project needs are based on mechanics of destruction.
+Their project needs are based on mechanics of destruction.

 - Smaller parrot’s project needs are based on mechanics of location and travel/foraging.

-- Our macaws prefer mechanic options of destruction and deconstruction for their food sources.
-Things inside things inside things.
+- Our macaws prefer mechanical options of destruction and deconstruction for their food sources.
+Things inside things.
 Wood blocks for beak conditioning are staple toys.
 The longer their day in the cage is, the more whole options I leave behind.
 They have their mix bowls of food in their cage as well.
 Because parrots choose to be lazy like a human.

-Water bowls and water bottles are a conversation that can spark debates as well.
-I understand the value of bottles securing healthy water, somewhat.
-The water lick itself can become contaminated and defeat the stance of that argument, but nevertheless there is no arguing the convenience of the human.
+Water bowls versus water bottles spark debates.
+I understand the value of bottles securing healthy water.
+Somewhat.
+The water lick itself can become contaminated and defeat the stance of that argument, but there is no arguing the convenience of the human.
 And there is no arguing the mental health gains of parrots having access to water bowl baths.

-I prefer water bowls because every bird in the world is a water source seeker.
-They will go from drinking to bathing to soaking a bit of food at the very same spot.
+- I prefer water bowls because every bird is a water source seeker.
+They will go from drinking to bathing to soaking food in the same spot.
 They may sit next to a water source for the humidity.
-They may lay in the water, drop things in the water, grab things out of the water, and most definitely rinse things in that water source.
+They may lie in the water, drop things in the water, grab things out of the water, and most definitely rinse things in that water.
 Water sources offer an enormous mental and physical impact for a companion parrot.
 Snickers must have at least one bowl of water for sheer play and food/cup manipulation.
 He prefers drinking water from a cup he filled in his water bowl.
-I cannot imagine the frustration he would feel not having a water source.
+I cannot imagine the frustration he would feel about not having a water source.

 - A water bottle removes all natural instinctive actions and reactions created from a water source.
 Food and water are more than bowls of obligation and requirements.
 Bowls are the invention of the human in the room for convenience.
-Pellets were created for humans and their convenience needs.
+Humans created pellets for human convenience needs.
 Our convenience is rarely their true nature.

-Once you find yourself settled in the foods list in your lifestyle, it’s time to consider the mechanism and project management you’ll use to enrich not only their body but their minds.
+Once you find yourself settled in what foods you will feed your parrot, it’s time to consider the mechanism and project management you’ll use to enrich not only their body but their minds.
 You’ll find their nature and your imagination meet in the most amazing ways.